trinodb/trino.io/_posts/2023-04-05-announcing-trino-fest-2023.md

 ---

 Get ready to kick off your summer with Commander Bun Bun at Trino Fest 2023!
-This year's event is going virtual and will take place over two days, the 14th and 15th of June.
+This year's event is going virtual and will take place over two days, **the 14th and 15th of June**.
 The focus of the event will be on Trino as a data lakehouse query engine, with discussions on how new features and the ecosystem around Trino can support better data lakehouse management.